joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2026/03/23/us/supreme-court-voting-late-ballots/heres-the-latest

 **Live Updates: Supreme Court to Hear Case on Mail-In Ballots**\
 `The justices’ decision could upend the way states handle ballots that are postmarked by Election Day but arrive later.
-President Trump has criticized mail-in voting.`\
+President Trump has called for restrictions on mail-in voting.`\
 https://nytimes.com/live/2026/03/23/us/supreme-court-voting-late-ballots

 **Man Utd's Mbeumo, Sesko withdraw from international duty**\